oferwald/transposh/readme.txt

 * Unique interface for choosing viewable/translatable languages
 * Multiple selection for widget appearances
 * Translation of external plugins with no changes
+* Automatic translation mode for all content (including comments!)
 * Fine grained control for advanced users

 ***We are focused on:***